Bookish events

 In April 2023, we welcomed Merryn Glover to talk about her new non-fiction book: The Hidden Fires.
 The book brings together the author’s fine writing and fresh perspective, and the inspiration of Nan Shepherd’s classic The Living Mountain, which became a companion for Merryn’s exploration of this ancient and astonishing mountain range.
 Fortunately for me, both books prove you don’t have to be a climber, mountaineer or even much of a walker to enjoy a day out in the hills.

-Over the past year, we’ve also loved hosting some of our local children’s authors: David MacPhail (of Thorfinn and Velda fame), Pauline Tait (Fairy in the Kettle) and Molly Arbuthnott (tales of Oscar the Cat and other animals).
-In December we also welcomed the Newhill Primary School Reading Club: they loved browsing the books (particularly the joke books); and we loved getting their recommendations.
+Over the past year, we’ve also loved hosting some of our local, award-winning children’s authors: David MacPhail (of Thorfinn and Velda fame), Pauline Tait (Fairy in the Kettle) and Molly Arbuthnott (tales of Oscar the Cat and other animals).
+We’ve also welcomed the Newhill Primary School Reading Club: they loved browsing the books (particularly the joke books); and we loved getting their recommendations.
 Win, win!